BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 The BlackbirdSql new query command simply filters the table selection list (based on whether you initiated it from a System Table node context or User Table node context) and then passes it on to the native Visual Studio command.</br>
 Refreshing the table selection list will include both System and User tables.

-If you're planning on using EF Core and/or .NET, VS does not have wizard support for either of these in the edmx or xsd which makes no sense to me.
+If you're planning on using EF Core and/or .NET, VS does not have wizard support for edmx which makes no sense to me.
 This roadblock is easily overcome by creating a separate project using .NET Framework for your data models and then linking your .NET / EF Core projects to those datasets.

 The intention with this package is to maintain a small footprint.
 We're not going to start altering VS menus and taking over the Visual Studio IDE.
 It is a data source UI provider for Firebird and the benchmark is the SqlServer provider, so whatever UI functionality is available for SqlServer is on the ToDo list for Firebird.